Shelburne Farms: House, Gardens, Farm, and Barns

 By Glenn Suokko

-With a Foreword by Alec Webb, Afterword by Megan Camp
+With a foreword by Alec Webb and an afterword by Megan Camp